Skip to main content

 PyPI version

-Spec4 is a Dash app (using Dash Mantine Components) that guides you through three stages of project planning using a pipeline of specialised LLM agents.
-Start with a rough idea and finish with a set of structured, ordered development phases ready to hand to an AI coding agent like Claude Code.
+Spec4 is a Dash app (using Dash Mantine Components) that guides you from idea to deployment using a pipeline of specialised LLM agents.
+Start with a rough idea and finish with a set of structured, ordered development phases — plus an optional UI mock and deployment plan — ready to hand to an AI coding agent like Claude Code.

 "You've made something really really really cool.
 I'm almost done with our driver app.
 Will be field tested by Friday.
 I don't think I would have built what this is going to become without it."